 Using this REST API (which is even named as Bridge API), you get access to numerous volumes of structured data on real estate objects.
 Note that currently, the tool employs machine learning, utterly facilitating work with listings and image fields, and uses a smart data management method due to which you can form complex business logic without reducing the performance in your solutions.

 In fact, this API will provide you and your users with a universal access to data from MLS lists and other sources that store info about the relevant realty objects.
-Note that all this data can be standardized through RESTful API, which means that there shouldn’t appear any compatibility issues.
+Note that all this data can be standardized through REST API, which means that there shouldn’t appear any compatibility issues.

 Last but not least prominent REST API in our top, it can be used both in the work with web apps and for the mobile software creation.
 The solution helps you define a focal point of objectively assessing certain neighborhoods’ environments where a particular realty object is situated (for instance, it helps calculating how much time is needed to walk from home to bus stop by foot).